gfurtadoalmeida/esp32-driver-nextion/README.md

     |-- nextion             : The driver
         |-- include         : Includes that can be used by dependent projects
         |-- private_include : Includes that only the driver can use
+        |-- src             : Where ".c" files resides
         |-- test            : Tests
+            | -- nextion
                  |-- hmi    : Nextion display project used for testing
 |-- examples                : Some usage examples
 |-- main                    : Where debugging happens
 |-- test                    : Test runner
 ```

+## Development Guidelines

+* The code must run on any ESP32+ hardware.
+* Create tests for every new functionality.
+* Only use `stdint.h` when:
+  * The returned value, from the display, has a specific size (e.g.: returned numbers are always 32 bits signed).
+  * You really need a specific size (e.g.: RGB565 is always 16 bits unsigned).

 ## Building